Superluminal constraints from ultra-high-energy neutrino events: Time delays, KM3-230213A and future UHE neutrino events

 \end{itemize}

-A mismatch between stability and timing constraints—namely, a significant time delay incompatible with the decay--based bounds—would signal a departure from the EFT description of LIV.
+A mismatch between stability and timing constraints—namely, a significant time delay incompatible with the decay-based bounds—would signal a departure from the EFT description of LIV.
 In such a case, the linear scenario ($n=1$), where neutrinos and antineutrinos receive LIV corrections of opposite sign, would become particularly relevant: if the underlying dynamics lies beyond the EFT regime, the symmetry between superluminal and subluminal behavior could be broken, giving rise to effects distinguishable from those of the standard framework.

-In summary, the KM3--230213A event already constrains superluminal propagation to a level where any associated time--of--flight effect is expected to lie well below present detection thresholds.
-Future UHE neutrino observations, especially in combination with precise timing studies of lower--energy events, will provide a stringent internal consistency test of Lorentz invariance, probing whether the underlying mechanism conforms to an effective field theory description or requires a more fundamental extension.
+In summary, the KM3-230213A event already constrains superluminal propagation to a level where any associated time-of-flight effect is expected to lie well below present detection thresholds.
+Future UHE neutrino observations, especially in combination with precise timing studies of lower-energy events, will provide a stringent internal consistency test of Lorentz invariance, probing whether the underlying mechanism conforms to an effective field theory description or requires a more fundamental extension.